WHAT'S GOING ON AT POUNDLANE FROM 2020

 10-week start

 Given the risk of coronavirus transmission to owners and staff that every vet visit brings, we believe that for most puppies, it is sensible to start the vaccines at 10 weeks rather than 8, avoiding the need for a third visit.
 This is why a 10-week start is currently our standard regime.
+If your puppy meets any of the following criteria, there may be an argument for starting vaccinations at 8-weeks instead:

 11 Comments